 The FRC accounts taxonomies thus contain a common 'core' taxonomy, which defines the XBRL tags for accounting concepts and determines the key features of the design.
+Each individual taxonomy

-Each individual taxonomy extends this core taxonomy so that it presents the range of tags which are appropriate for the standard concerned.
+(except the standalone SECR taxonomy and the UKSEF) extends this core taxonomy so that it presents the range of tags which are appropriate for the standard concerned.

-The taxonomies also contain common components to handle basic entity and business report data, the Directors' Report, the Audit Report and an accountant's report.
+The accounts taxonomies also contain common components to handle basic entity and business report data, the Directors' Report, the Audit Report and an accountant's report.